 Regarding legality in the United States, we can place the genesis of legal severance packages to around the mid-20th century.
 The NLRB, which ultimately governs the rulings behind severance-type ideas, was established in 1935.
 Furthermore, it’s important to note the furthering of welfare post World War II.

 Going off the Social Security Act created in 1935, Small formula grants for the states were authorized in relation to maternal and child health, disabled children, child welfare, and medical assistance for older people.
-A fourth program of public assistance, Aid to the Disabled, was added in 1950.
+In 1950, a fourth public assistance program, Aid to People with Disabilities, was introduced.

 It would be around this time that the idea of providing financial assistance for all that needed it (unemployed included) would be at the forefront of country-wide thought.
 Therefore, it’s natural to assume this is when severance packages became a part of white-collar professionalism.